MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 Document access is granted to the user you defined in the **IssuerName** parameter.

-## Turning off tracking features for your tenant
+## Turn off tracking features for your tenant

-If you need to turn off tracking features for your tenant, such as for privacy requirements in your organization, do the following:
+If you need to turn off tracking features for your tenant, such as for privacy requirements in your organization or region, do the following:

 1. Run the [Disable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/disable-aipservicedocumenttrackingfeature) cmdlet.